 Specialist Support Referrals

 We maintain a list of external specialist support (in English and/or Danish) to refer families and students with specific needs.
-These include speech and language therapists, occupational therapists, learning support teachers and psychologists.
+These include a speech and language therapist, an occupational therapist, learning support teachers and a psychologist.

 ISH’s Philosophy on Child Protection

 Children at ISH have the right to thrive and be free from abuse.
 It is the responsibility of the school community to protect children’s rights and work together to promote healthy growth, through care, awareness, education and dialog.
 They have the right to be heard and involved when appropriate.

 All adults working in or on behalf of the school have a responsibility to safeguard and promote the welfare of children.
 This includes a responsibility to be alert to possible abuse and to report/record all concerns to the welfare team with safeguarding responsibilities.
 The names of these key members are listed at the end of this section.
 Staff induction will include state-mandated regulations, our school vision, aspirations and expectations of all staff and what is considered acceptable and what not.
 They will also receive safeguarding training so they are equipped with the knowledge and skills to keep children safe.
 ISH will promote the principle that safeguarding is “everyone’s responsibility”.